Property $(T_B)$ and Property $(F_B)$ restricted to a representation without non-zero invariant vectors: Introduction

 If $p=2$, these conditions are equivalent to a lower estimation of the spectrum of $\Delta_2$ on $\ell\sp p(\Gamma )$.

-\begin{corollary} The following are equivalent. \begin{enumerate} \item Every $\alpha \in \mathcal{A}(\lambda_{\Gamma ,\ \!\! p})$ has a fixed point. \item There is a positive constant $C'$ such that every $f\in D_p(\Gamma)$ satisfies where $q$ is the conjugate exponent of $p$. \end{enumerate} \end{corollary}
+\begin{corollary} The following are equivalent. \begin{enumerate} \item Every $\alpha \in \mathcal{A}(\lambda_{\Gamma ,\ \!\! p})$ has a fixed point. \item There is a positive constant $C$ such that every $f\in D_p(\Gamma)$ satisfies where $q$ is the conjugate exponent of $p$. \end{enumerate} \end{corollary}

-{\bf Acknowledgements.} The author was supported by the Grant-in-Aid for the GCOE Program "Weaving Science Web beyond Particle-Matter Hierarchy".
+{\bf Acknowledgements.} The author was supported by the Grant-in-Aid for the GCOE Program 'Weaving Science Web beyond Particle-Matter Hierarchy', Tohoku University, and GCOE 'Fostering top leaders in mathematics', Kyoto University.
 The author would like to express his gratitude to Professor Hiroyasu Izeki for helpful comments.
+The author also would like to thank the referees of this paper for their extremely valuable suggestions.